forestgrape/coronavirus/index.md

 The aerosol transmission explains well the observed spread patterns of influenza.
 Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the aerosol model:

 In confined settings without special protection reproduction numbers well above the number of close contacts a person has, have been observed [Mizumoto](#mizumoto).
 Which is not very likely to observe with the aerosol transmission model.
 Since the movement of aerosols is affected by gravitation and therefore their concentration in the air quite rapidly decreases (see [model](#model) section).
-The movement of dry dust, on the other hand, is less affected by gravity and therefore remains in the air much longer.
-The events of very high spreading have all been observed in cool outside temperature and heated indoor and therefore dry and confined air.
-This en so dry dust like spreading is possible:
+The movement of dry dust, on the other hand, is less affected by gravity which yields longer remaining in the air.
+The events of very high spreading have all been observed in cool outside temperature and heated indoor spaces which means dry and confined air.
+In theses settings dry dust like spreading is possible:
 * Sars-Cov-1:
 	- Hospitals in China [Mizumoto](#mizumoto)
     - Hospital in Seattle [to added]